Skip to main content

 ≥Gr3 ICANS14%4%8%

 Lyell acquired LYL314, previously known as IMPT-314, last October via the takeover of ImmPACT Bio.
-J&J licensed JNJ-90014496 from AbelZeta in 2023; the project is already in a Chinese phase 2, Elevation
+J&J licensed JNJ-90014496 from AbelZeta in 2023, and that project now has the INN prizloncabtagene autoleucel, and is in a Chinese phase 2, Elevation

-Meanwhile, KITE-363 came through Gilead’s acquisition of Kite.
-Gilead has previously said that KITE-363 is one of three projects is could take into pivotal trials, along with two fast manufactured Car-Ts: KITE-753, which also hits CD19 and CD20, and KITE-197, which targets CD19.
+Meanwhile, Gilead has previously said that KITE-363 was one of three projects is could take into pivotal trials, along with two fast manufactured Car-Ts: KITE-753, which also hits CD19 and CD20, and KITE-197, which targets CD19.

 Tags